mpram/Azure-Defender-for-IoT/HOL Steps/Microsoft Defender for IoT HOL.md

 ![Sentinel Rule Creation](./images/Sentinel-Rule-Creation.png 'Sentinel Rule Creation')

 6. Fill in the “Name” and click **Review and Create**.
-This is enabling incidents to be created based on the Azure Defender IoT alerts that are ingested into Sentinel.
+This is enabling incidents to be created based on the Microsoft Defender IoT alerts that are ingested into Sentinel.

 ![Sentinel Rule Submission](./images/Sentinel-Rule-Submission.png 'Sentinel Rule Submission')

 7. Additionally, you can create the rule not only on the data connectors page but also on the “Analytics” blade.
-See an example below when you go to the “Rule Templates” tab and filter data sources by “Azure Defender for IoT (Preview)”.
+See an example below when you go to the “Rule Templates” tab and filter data sources by “Microsoft Defender for IoT (Preview)”.

 ![Sentinel Analytics Screen](./images/Sentinel-Analytics-Screen.png 'Sentinel Rule Submission')